In-depth consultations directly with an NHS trained consultant surgeon

 How do dermal fillers work?

 The dermal fillers are injected into the middle skin layer, adding volume and fullness. the dermal filler connects with water molecules to help maintain volume in the injected areas.
-This helps to eliminate wrinkles.
+This helps to wrinkles.

 Are dermal fillers safe?